corda/corda/docs/source/running-the-demos.rst

 To run from the command line in Unix:

 1. Run ``./gradlew samples:raft-notary-demo:deployNodes``, which will create node directories with configs under ``samples/raft-notary-demo/build/nodes``.
-2. Run ``./samples/raft-notary-demo/build/nodes/runnodes``, which will start the nodes in separate terminal windows/tabs.
-   Wait until a "Node started up and registered in ..." appears on each of the terminals.
+2. Run ``./samples/raft-notary-demo/build/nodes/runnodes``, which will start the nodes in separate terminal windows/tabs Wait until a "Node started up and registered in ..." appears on each of the terminals
-3. Run ``./gradlew samples:raft-notary-demo:notarise`` to make a call to the "Party" node to initiate notarisation requests.
-   In a few seconds you will see a message "Notarised 10 transactions" with a list of transaction ids and the signer public keys.
+3. Run ``./gradlew samples:raft-notary-demo:notarise`` to make a call to the "Party" node to initiate notarisation requests In a few seconds you will see a message "Notarised 10 transactions" with a list of transaction ids and the signer public keys

 To run from the command line in Windows:

 1. Run ``gradlew.bat samples:raft-notary-demo:deployNodes``, which will create node directories with configs under ``samples/raft-notary-demo/build/nodes``.
-2. Run ``./samples/raft-notary-demo/build/nodes/runnodes.bat``, which will start the nodes in separate terminal windows/tabs.
-   Wait until a "Node started up and registered in ..." appears on each of the terminals.
+2. Run ``./samples/raft-notary-demo/build/nodes/runnodes.bat``, which will start the nodes in separate terminal windows/tabs Wait until a "Node started up and registered in ..." appears on each of the terminals
-3. Run ``gradlew.bat samples:raft-notary-demo:notarise`` to make a call to the "Party" node to initiate notarisation requests.
-   In a few seconds you will see a message "Notarised 10 transactions" with a list of transaction ids and the signer public keys.
+3. Run ``gradlew.bat samples:raft-notary-demo:notarise`` to make a call to the "Party" node to initiate notarisation requests In a few seconds you will see a message "Notarised 10 transactions" with a list of transaction ids and the signer public keys

 To run from IntelliJ:

-1. Open the Corda samples project in IntelliJ and run the ``Notary Demo: Run Nodes`` configuration to start the nodes.
+1. Open the Corda project in IntelliJ and import the Gradle project
-   Once all nodes are started you will see several "Node started up and registered in ..." messages.
+2. Run the ``Notary Demo: Run Nodes`` configuration to start the nodes.
+Once all nodes are started you will see several "Node started up and registered in ..." messages
-2. Run ``Notary Demo: Run Notarisation`` to make a call to the "Party" node to initiate notarisation requests.
+3. Run the ``Notary Demo: Run Notarisation`` configuration to make a call to the "Party" node to initiate notarisation requests
-   In a few seconds you will see a message "Notarised 10 transactions" with a list of transaction ids and the signer public keys.
+   In a few seconds you will see a message "Notarised 10 transactions" with a list of transaction ids and the signer public keys

 Notary nodes store consumed states in a replicated commit log, which is backed by a H2 database on each node.
 You can ascertain that the commit log is synchronised across the cluster by accessing and comparing each of the nodes' backing stores